-During the 1916 conscription campaign Agnes was a regular contributor to the anti-conscriptionist newspaper the Catholic Press, penning articles addressed to women in which she opposed what she called 'the vivid scarlet sin of conscription', with headlines such as: 'The Curse of Conscription that Overshadows Australia' and 'The Fate of Your Household: Will the Evil Day Dawn'.3 The latter was coupled with a poem wishing the English would take Billy Hughes off their hands.
-During the 1917 conscription campaign Agnes once again warned women of the dangers of conscription with articles that bore headlines such as 'Who Now Loves Australia?: True Loyalists' and 'Hunted Like a Wild Beast: The Conscript'.4 One of the issues exercising the minds of Catholics during those campaigns was the failure of the government to pass a regulation that would have exempted seminarians and teaching brothers from the call up.
+One of the issues exercising the minds of Catholics during the 1917 campaign was the failure of the government to pass a regulation that would have exempted seminarians and teaching brothers from the call up.
 Macready wrote an article entitled, 'The Brothers and Their Lives: Will You Stab Them?'.
-In the same vein as 'the Blood Oath', she asked her readers, 'Is any mother, then, prepared to sign away the life of a teaching Brother to whom she entrusts her son, when he may no longer be kept for his own sake at her knee?'.5
+In the same vein as the poem 'The Blood Vote', immortalised in a leaflet drawn by Claude Marquet (Figure 2), she asked her readers, 'Is any mother, then, prepared to sign away the life of a teaching Brother to whom she entrusts her son, when he may no longer be kept for his own sake at her knee?'